bhattgauravNIT/DSA/Data Structures/Tree/Notes/Notes.md

               make a new root of Tree with this val root.left = recursively call the function.
               root.right = recursively call the function.
+              return root.

               These root.left and root.right provides linkage with subTree formulated and thus entire tree is formed.

+**16. Store preOrder Traversal in an array with null nodes as -1:**
+          **Intuition:** Do same as preOrder traversal but when root is null, push -1 to res array and return array.

+          **Algo:**
+             function which takes param a root node and a res array initially empty If root is null
+             push to -1 to res array
+             return res

+             push(root.data) to res if they exists
+             call function recursively (root->left, res)
+             call function recursively (root-> right, res)
+             return res;

 ----------------------->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>--------------------------------------